-The Games: Art + Design BA is a highly collaborative and uniquely interdisciplinary degree, designed to give students a strong foundation in both Art and Technology.
+The Art & Design: Games & Playable Media BA is a highly collaborative and uniquely interdisciplinary degree, designed to give students a strong foundation in both Art and Technology.
 It offers them the tools to find their own voice, the space to explore new ideas, and the skills to bring their creative visions to life.
 Read more about our curriculum, outstanding faculty and students, our activities across campus - and beyond!

 Year One: Foundations